Social Intelligence for Toddlers

 9. Before friends come over, toddlers should have a chance to put away their most special toys

 ...if they don’t want anyone else to play with them.
 Use this ritual as an opportunity to explain that the visiting child will of course expect to play with Junior’s other toys, just as Junior plays with his friends’ toys at their houses.

 10. Set clear limits on physical acting out.

-"You can be as mad as you want.
-AND we don't hit.
+"You can tell us and show us how mad you are without hurting.
 Come, let's tell Henry how mad you are; I'll help you.
 You can yell NO and you can stomp your foot as hard as you want.
-You can yell MOM! and I will always help.
-But no hitting and no biting.”
+You can yell MOM! and I will always help.”

 Kids are entitled to their feelings, which have a way of just showing up in human beings, like our arms and legs.
-But all humans, even little ones, should be held responsible for what they do with their arms and legs and feelings.
+But all humans, even little ones, are responsible for what they do with their arms and legs and feelings.
 Our job as parents is to teach them healthy self-management techniques without being punitive, which always makes kids more physically aggressive.

 11. It’s never too early to give children language for their feelings.

 Labeling emotion is the first step in the brain's ability to process it verbally instead of physically.

 “That big dog’s bark is scary, but you’re safe on this side of the fence and I would never let it hurt you.
 You don't need to be afraid.”
 “It’s so frustrating when you work hard on your tower and it collapses like that.
 No wonder you're angry.”